lorforlinux/docs.beagleboard.io/boards/capes/cape-interface-spec.rst

 PWM userspace example
 =======================

-See :ref:`beaglebone-cookbook-motors` for examples on using the userspace links to use the PWMs.
+See :ref:`displays_PWMdiscussion` and  :ref:`beaglebone-cookbook-motors` for examples on using the userspace links to use the PWMs.

 .. _bone-spi: